-• Users who use SHALO AUTH for FIDO U2F
+• Users who use SHALO AUTH for FIDO2 and passkeys

 Read from Chapter 1 up to Section 2.2, and only if you use Linux, read Section 3.5.1.
-Then read Chapter 6, which explains how to configure two-step verification in Web services, as necessary.
+Then read Chapter 6, which explains how to configure passkeys in Web services.